prateushsharma/iiest_intern_work/README.md

 ![Ganache](ignore_images/ignore_image_2.png)
 ## You can choose any account

-## After step 4 you will se the private key of the account copy it
+## After step 4 you will see the private key of the account copy it

 ![Ganache](ignore_images/ignore_image_3.png)